Maia-Everett/lintian.eu/_posts/2024-03-13-warcraft-retrospective-20.md

 Our objective here is simply to survive for 20 minutes.
 Blizzard previously introduced this type of mission, a ["hold the line"](https://tvtropes.org/pmwiki/pmwiki.php/Main/HoldTheLine) mission, in Starcraft, and here it makes its first Warcraft appearance.
 This particular mission is pretty easy compared to future ones of that type.

 There's also an optional quest.
-There are three troll camps scattered through the island, giving you free units.
+There are three troll camps scattered through the island, giving you free units when visited.
 One is right next to your base and the other two are not far, so you can visit them all before the enemy attacks.
 You can also go out exploring, but since Thrall's items and powerups from these bonus missions won't carry over into the main campaign (except in Reforged), I didn't bother.

 {% figure [caption:"These spikes around orc buildings are a researchable upgrade, and they're pretty useful in this mission, as they deal damage to melee attackers."] %}
 ![Countdown to Extinction](/assets/wr/WC3ScrnShot_031024_204452_79.jpg)
 {% endfigure %}

-The enemy attacks from three directions: the west, northeast, and northwest.
+The enemy attacks from three directions: the west, northeast, and southeast.
 You can build up a large army to defend your base, but you'll run into the upkeep mechanic.
 Instead, you can build towers to rain arrows on approaching enemies.
 The orcs have only one type of this fortification, the Watch Tower, which is pretty cheap, but not very durable.
 There's an upgrade to give it Fortified armor, but it's not available in this mission.

-Enemy waves consist mostly of murlocs of various types, but the northeast and northwest waves also bring rock golems, which like to stomp the ground and bring massive damage to your towers unless you destroy them quickly.
+Enemy waves consist mostly of murlocs of various types, but the northeast and southeast waves also bring rock golems, which like to stomp the ground and bring massive damage to your towers unless you destroy them quickly.
 There's also a murloc hero and the Sea Witch herself.

 As usual for hold-the-line missions, at the last minute the enemies attack you with everything they have, from all three directions at once.
 They have no bases and instead just spawn on the map, so you can't neutralize them preemptively.
 When the timer runs out, the mission ends and you sail away --- on three ships, apparently.